 Time Out says

-To explore further, you can take a stroll along the Peng Chau Family Trail and up Finger Hill to take in views of the Tsing Ma Bridge and Disneyland.
+To explore further, you can head up to Finger Hill to take in views of the Tsing Ma Bridge and Disneyland.
 Another option is Peng Yu Path – this recently created walk takes in the island’s northern coastline and rugged beaches.
+When you’re done, try the catch of the day at one of the seafood restaurants along Wing On Street, or nibble on tasty baked goods from A Noy Bakery.